I cannot believe the callousness of the media reaction that I am seeing here in the Western world to the tragedies poor Japan has just endured!

 Why am I hearing about nothing but the state of the nuclear reactors and whether the government will be able to control them and how far away we Australians should stay from the zone and how we should get out of the country if we are there and cancel our plans to go there if we have them?

 China has brought their nuclear reactor programme to a screeching halt in reaction to what has happened in Japan.
 I saw that while I was trying to find more information about Japan and how they were coping, and what was being done to help them, as the snow began to fall on cities that no longer had any shelter to offer!
-I had been hoping to see stories about how tent manufacturers were rushing tents to these poor people or some heartwarming bit of news like that but no, it was all about the nuclear reactors, I was disgusted.
+I had been hoping to see stories about how tent manufacturers were rushing tents to these poor people, or some heartwarming bit of news like that but no, it was all about the nuclear reactors.

 It takes a lot to stop China in its tracks so, once my disgust passed, I was amazed to hear they had done such a thing.
 It got me wondering.
 Has China stopped construction in their nuclear reactor programme because they know their nuclear reactors would disintegrate completely if they were subjected to a major earthquake let alone a tsunami as well?